rocksdanister/lively/README.md

 #### Join Discussions:
 * <a href="https://www.reddit.com/r/LivelyWallpaper/">Reddit</a>

-Lively is still in development, if you encounter bugs create a github Issue along with <a href="https://github.com/rocksdanister/lively/wiki/Common-Problems"> log file</a>

-Help translate lively to other languages: <a href="https://github.com/rocksdanister/lively-translations">Translation Files</a>

-<a href="https://github.com/rocksdanister/lively/wiki">Lively Documentation</a>
 ## Features
 *Wait a sec, preview gif clips take some time to load.*
 #### Video